-- The School Act, the Regulations and related documents
+- 1.1 The School Act, the Regulations and related documents

-- Board Policy Handbook and Administrative Procedures Manual
+- 1.2 Board Policy Handbook and Administrative Procedures Manual

-- Current District documents
+- 1.3 Current District documents

-- o Budget
+- 1.3.1 Budget

-- Strategic Plan
+- 1.3.2 Strategic Plan

-- Capital Plan
+- 1.3.3 Capital Plan

-- Collective Agreements
+- 1.3.4 Collective Agreements

-- Audited Financial Statements
+- 1.3.5 Audited Financial Statements

-- School year and meeting calendars
+- 1.4 School year and meeting calendars

-- District directory
+- 1.5 District directory

-- British Columbia School Trustees Association (BCSTA) and Canadian School Board Association (CSBA) membership services
+- 1.6 British Columbia School Trustees Association (BCSTA) and Canadian School Board Association (CSBA) membership services

-2. Communications/Public Relations
+- 2. Communications/Public Relations

-- News clipping service
+- 2.1 News clipping service

-- Copy of newsletters
+- 2.2 Copy of newsletters

-- Notification of significant media events, reminders of special meetings
+- 2.3 Notification of significant media events, reminders of special meetings

-- Name tags, business cards and lapel pins
+- 2.4 Name tags, business cards and lapel pins

-- Key messages as required
+- 2.5 Key messages as required

-- Individual and Board photographs
+- 2.6 Individual and Board photographs

-3. Administrative Support
+- 3. Administrative Support

-- Electronic communication support - The District will establish one (1) generic trustee email account for all trustees. - The Superintendent or designate will monitor this account daily, acknowledge receipt of messages and inform the sender that a response will be forwarded within ten (10) working days. - The Superintendent or designate will forward correspondence to the appropriate person to draft a response, as required. - Sensitive or confidential material will be sent to trustee's personal email accounts but will be password protected. - Personal email account and technology support - Conference registration, travel and accommodation arrangements
+- 3.1 Electronic communication support

+- 3.1.1 The District will establish one (1) generic trustee email account for all trustees.

+- 3.1.2 The Superintendent or designate will monitor this account daily, acknowledge receipt of messages and inform the sender that a response will be forwarded within ten (10) working days.

+- 3.1.3 The Superintendent or designate will forward correspondence to the appropriate person to draft a response, as required.

+- 3.1.4 Sensitive or confidential material will be sent to trustee's personal email accounts but will be password protected.

+- 3.2 Personal email account and technology support

+- 3.3 Conference registration, travel and accommodation arrangements